Angryginge: 2023–present: Football content, reality show, The Bov Boys, and mainstream popularity

 On 14 February 2025, he participated in "Match for Hope 2025", a football charity event hosted in Doha, Qatar, as a player for team AboFlah & KSI, facing off against team Chunkz & IShowSpeed.
 The match ended with team AboFlah & KSI's 6–5 victory over team Chunkz & IShowSpeed.
 The event managed to raise more than $10.7 million for charity.

 On 8 March 2025, he participated in the 2025 Sidemen Charity Match, held at Wembley Stadium in London, United Kingdom, this time playing for team YouTube Allstars.
 He managed to score a goal in the 58th minute.
 On 4 May 2025, he participated in the "Big Charity Bash", a charity football match organized by Sheffield United raising funds for the Weston Park Cancer Charity's MRI simulator appeal, playing as part of Team Sky Sports facing against the Sheffield United 2016–17 team.
 On 15 June 2025, he participated in Soccer Aid 2025, held at Old Trafford stadium in Manchester, United Kingdom, playing for team England facing against team World XI.
 The match ended with World XI 5–4 victory over team England.
 Despite the loss, he was awarded the official Man of the Match.

-On 4 July 2025, Burtwistle and two other YouTubers—Charlie "Chazza" Clark and Samuel "SamHam" Imie—were arrested at the Silverstone Circuit whilst attending and livestreaming the 2025 British Grand Prix weekend after they were alleged to have caused thousands of pounds worth of criminal damage to a Racing Point RP19 on display at around 2.30pm.
+On 4 July 2025, Burtwistle and two other YouTubers - Charlie "NYKChazza" Clark and Samuel "SamHam" Imie - were arrested at the Silverstone Circuit whilst attending and livestreaming the 2025 British Grand Prix weekend after they were alleged to have caused thousands of pounds worth of criminal damage to a Racing Point RP19 on display at around 2.30 pm.
 His livestream depicted the car unguarded by security before Chazza climbed into and allegedly damaged it.
 They were released without charge having been held in custody by Northamptonshire Police for what Burtwistle claimed was 15 hours.
 Neither Burtwistle nor the others involved were allowed to return for the remainder of the event.